Confusion is a sneaky form of living unconsciously.

 Ever notice how worry over something pretends to be necessary and important?
 Confusion sucks me into a vortex of worthless behavior like:

-As awful as this feels, it is actually indulgent to let ourselves stay in the hellish grips of confusion.
+As awful as all of this feels, it is actually indulgent to let ourselves stay in the hellish grips of confusion.
 I know, “indulgent” seems like is should be associated with more pleasant things like chocolate pie or dog videos.
 But our primitive minds convince us to avoid making a “wrong” decision (umm... unless you're Cleo the psychic lady, that's impossible!).
 Or it warns us away from more challenging paths usually towards our dreams or some next level evolvement, which aren’t usually known to be lined with the pleasantries of chocolate and puppies, but instead failures, discomfort and growth.
-And we well know our long lists of justifications and reasonings for why we should not do the risky things.
-We hold on to those tightly, so we can blame them for all the things later... forgetting we decided they were more important.

 The lizard wants to protect us.
-So we fail ahead of time, waste time in confusion struggles that feel productive, or slip into being unconscious and distracted.
-Use not making decisions as a way of avoiding taking responsibility - just "letting" it happen.
-And since you have to be conscious of what you actually want to want something and go for it, we have decide to want something in the first place.
+So we often just fail ahead of time, waste time in confusion struggles that feel productive, or slip into being unconscious and distracted.
+Not making decisions is a decision, my friends.
+It's a way of avoiding taking responsibility - just "letting" it happen.
+Since you have to be conscious of what you actually want to desire something and go for it, we have decide to want something in the first place.

 There can be so many messy layers.

 What if today you decide to make decisions fast?
-Decisions only take a moment to make.
+Despite the time we waste researching and thinking, decisions actually only take a moment to make.
 Don't give them a ton of time.
 Take some action.
+Anything.
 Even if it's just on the little things.
-What to wear, route to lunch, etc. Catch yourself being confused and decide instead to decide.
-Stop wasting you precious mental energy "thinking about it".
+What to wear, route to lunch, etc. Catch yourself being confused and decide instead to just decide.
+Stop indulging in wasting your precious mental energy "thinking about it" and just go.
 Then have your own back with the fallout or success of it.
 You're the one who gets to decide how you feel about it in the end.

-Decide whatever you decide is the right decision because you made it.
+Decide whatever you decide is the right decision simply because it's the one you made.

 Doing your best is all you can do.
 Practice letting the current of making decisions quickly carry you around.
 It’s invigorating.
 And actually way more "self-loving" than bubble baths, chocolate and maybe even puppies.